Presenter: Joshua Levy, PhD, CPsych

 Open to Members, Affiliates/Guests, TIP Candidates, and ATPPP Trainees only.

 ** DISTANCE PARTICIPATION ONLY – This Scientific Meeting is available via Zoom meeting only.
 Preregistration is required.
 Please RSVP via email at email@example.com.
 Please note that registration closes 48 hours prior to the meeting date.

 There are many and different answers to the on-going inquiry What is Psychoanalytic Supervision?
 The supervisors need to develop the capacity to learn about and respect the analytic perspectives other the one they are affiliated with.
 In this manner, they are likely to listen and respond adequately to their supervisee’s needs and their patients.

-During this workshop, we will discuss in the morning the basic characteristics of the different analytic perspectives to supervision and provide a clinical illustration.
-In the afternoon, we will focus on An Understanding of Dreams during Psychoanalytic Supervision.
+During this meeting, we will discuss in the morning the basic characteristics of the different analytic perspectives to supervision and provide a clinical illustration.
+We will focus on An Understanding of Dreams during Psychoanalytic Supervision.
 The participants will have plenty of opportunities to present brief clinical material.

 At the end of this presentation participants will be able: